Spectacular rock formations, ever changing with the light, ragged outlines towering against the endless Australian sky.

 Yet this landscape of unsurpassed beauty and unique plant and animal communities is under threat.

 More than 39,000 hectares of unique bushland is unprotected and exposed to continuous threats from mining.
 Several coal mines in the region have already degraded the rivers and swamps of the Gardens of Stone, and if business out here continues as usual it is only a matter of time before the damage is beyond redemption.
-The area is currently State Forest and does not receive effective management of its many values, including;
+Much of the area is currently State Forest and does not receive effective management of its many values, including;

 - Rare landforms such as pagodas, montane sand dunes and highland swamps, cliffs, natural arches, waterfalls, slot canyons, gorges and large caverns.